zryska/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 # Edge Modbus Quick Start

 This topic is a quick tour of setting up the Edge Modbus TCP component.
 Beta 2 comes with a single Modbus adapter installed.
 It is named Modbus1.
-If a second Modbus adapter is desired in Beta 2, please reference [Edge System Configuration](xref:edgeSystemConfiguration) on how to add a new component to Edge System.
+If a second Modbus adapter is desired in Beta 2, please reference [Edge Data Store Configuration](xref:edgeSystemConfiguration) on how to add a new component to Edge Data Store.
 The examples below will change if a second adapter is being configured - please replace Modbus1 with the name of the component you have added.

 ## Configure a Modbus TCP data source